Required for all high-accuracy measurements: improve data availability and reduce zero offset errors

 Exceptions to the recommendation are:

-- when using Hukseflux model SR25: this model may be heated without using ventilation, still having low zero offsets.
+- when using Hukseflux model SR25: this model with sapphire dome may be heated without using ventilation, still having low zero offsets.

 Traditional external ventilation